OwlCyberDefense/clip/README.md

 ##### readahead.service policy not currently implemented
 Because developement has been done in a VM and readahead requires the system to be run on hardware, policy is not currently implemented for this service.

+##### Not all FIPS requirements are implemented
+CLIP is not a FIPS compliant system out of the box.
+It is up to the developer to make the necessary changes if FIPS compliance is required.